• Skip to primary navigation

 Jump to Recipe

-Chewy rice noodles stir fried in a savory sauce with scrambled eggs and greens.
-This quick and easy egg pad see ew is ready in 30 minutes with simple ingredients.
-If you love Thai food, this is a wonderful noodle dish to try!
+Chewy rice noodles stir fried in a savory sauce with scrambled eggs and veggies.
+This quick and easy egg pad see ew is ready in 20 minutes with simple ingredients.
+A great main dish or meal for the Thai food lovers!

 Egg Pad See Ew